-Information concerning the directors and board committees of CIBC is found on pages V to VI of the 2013 AR.
+Information concerning the directors and board committees of CIBC is found on page 175 of the 2014 AR.

-All of the directors have held their business affiliations indicated on page VI of the 2013 AR for the past five years with the exception of the following:
+All of the directors have held their business affiliations indicated on page 175 of the 2014 AR for the past five years with the exception of the following:

-- (i) Dominic D'Alessandro was previously President and Chief Executive Officer of Manulife Financial Corporation from 1994 to 2009; - (ii) Patrick D. Daniel was previously President and Chief Executive Officer of Enbridge Inc. from 2001 to 2012;

-- (iii) Luc Desjardins was previously Equity Partner, The Sterling Group, LP from 2008 to 2011; - (iv) Kevin J. Kelly was previously Commissioner of the Ontario Securities Commission from 2006 to 2010 and Lead Director from 2010 to 2012; - (v) John P. Manley was previously Counsel, McCarthy Tétrault LLP from 2004 to 2009; - (vi) Jane L. Peverett was previously President and Chief Executive Officer of British Columbia Transmission Corporation from 2005 to 2009; - (vii) Leslie Rahl was previously President and Founder of Capital Market Risk Advisors, Inc. from 1994 to 2009; and - (viii)Charles Sirois was previously Chairman and Chief Executive Officer of Telesystem Ltd. from 1984 to 2012.
+- (i) Patrick D. Daniel was previously President and Chief Executive Officer of Enbridge Inc. from 2001 to 2012; - (ii) Luc Desjardins was previously Equity Partner, The Sterling Group, LP from 2008 to 2011; - (iii) Kevin J. Kelly was previously Commissioner of the Ontario Securities Commission from 2006 to 2010 and Lead Director from 2010 to 2012; - (iv) Charles Sirois was previously Chairman and Chief Executive Officer of Telesystem Ltd. from 1984 to 2012; and - (v) Martine Turcotte was previously Executive Vice-President and Chief Legal and Regulatory Officer of BCE Inc. and Bell Canada from 2008 to 2011.

 Directors are elected annually.
-Under the Bank Act and CIBC's By-laws, a director's term expires at the close of the next annual meeting of common shareholders, which is scheduled on April 24, 2014.
+Under the Bank Act and CIBC's By-laws, a director's term expires at the close of the next annual meeting of common shareholders, which is scheduled on April 23, 2015.